 9. Tofuku-ji Temple

-As well as Eikando Temple, another major attraction during the foliage season is Tofuku-ji Temple.
+As well to Eikando Temple, another major attraction during the foliage season is Tofuku-ji Temple.
 There are 2,000 maple trees that change their color to red in November.
 Since the size is big, there are many autumn color viewing points.
-The most well-known viewpoint is Tsutenkyo bridge.
+The most well-known viewpoint is the Tsutenkyo bridge.